 - Relate artistic ideas and works with societal, cultural, and historical context.

-- Develop Craft: Learn to use tools, materials, and the practices of an art form, new techniques, improve skills, maintain the art studio, create a portfolio,
+- Develop Craft: Learn to use tools, materials, and the practices of an art form, new techniques, improve skills, maintain the art studio, and create a portfolio.

 - Envision: Learn to mentally picture the next steps in your work.
 This includes planning, generating ideas, sketching, designing, imagining, and picturing alternative solutions.